 The following entries describe our classification appeal decision.
 If the OPM-certified pay system or occupational series or grade differs from the pay system or occupational series or grade assigned to the position by the agency, we note only what the difference is.

 Although the OPM-certified grade may be higher or lower than the grade assigned by the agency, this does not necessarily mean the grade of the employee in the position will automatically go up or down.
 An agency has a number of options available to it when complying with an OPM classification decision.
 Regardless of our decision, the employee's agency still has full control over the assignment of duties to a position and who performs those duties.
 Any personnel action affecting an employee resulting from our classification appeal decision will be taken by the employee's agency.

 Because of the detailed information required and the fact finding and analysis work we must do in a classification appeal case, we cannot respond to specific questions about your individual situation.
 Specific questions about your own position should be addressed to your agency's human resources office.
 If you have general questions about a particular classification appeal decision, please contact the OPM office serving your area.
 This highlighted link will take you to the addresses, telephone numbers, and service areas of our offices that provide classification appeal information and accept classification appeals.

 Back to Top

 You may have a representative (designated in writing) help you prepare and submit your appeal case, but the representative cannot be someone with management or classification authority over your position.
-You or your designated representative, who must be designated in writing, should send your appeal to the Office of Personnel Management Classification Appeals and FLSA Claims Program Manager 1900 E. ST NW Room 6484 Washington, DC 20415
+You or your designated representative, who must be designated in writing, should send your appeal to U.S. Office of Personnel Management Classification Appeals and FLSA Claims Program Manager 1900 E. ST NW Room 6484 Washington, DC 20415